 Unit 3: How can we use maps to find out about our world?

-Builds on: EYFS and previous

-Y1 units - Children have experience of using maps and plans of the school grounds/immediate local area maps of the UK and world maps.
+Builds on: EYFS and previous Y1 units - Children have Intent: Children learn experience of using maps and plans of the school maps of the UK and world maps.
 Intent:

 Children develop their understanding of world maps and globes and use them to locate the seven continents and five oceans.
 They use a range of sources to find out more about these features and ask and answer questions about them.
-They are able to use simple locational and directional language to describe features on the world map.
+They are able to use simple locational and directional language to describe features on the world